|Confederation Cup 1999|

 |Alberto García Aspe|

-He was Chivas de Guadalajara's all-time top scorer with 122 goals.
+Salvador Reyes was Chivas de Guadalajara's all-time top scorer with 122 goals.
 He was the last member from the club to win Campeon de Goleo (Goal scorer champion) until Omar Bravo won it on April 28, 2007.
-Played in three World Cups: 1958, 1962 and 1966.
+He had 49 caps.
+He played in three World Cups: 1958, 1962 and 1966.
+It had been 45 years since a player from Guadalajara won the Campeon de Goleo.

 AM: Luis de la Fuente